 Purchase quantities are based on the Reorder Quantity (ROQ).
 Hover over the purchase quantity for a breakdown of the results.

 Vendors must have Turn Cycles & Lead Time Days, assigned on the Purchasing tab of the Vendor Master.

 There are numerous reasons a product may not appear in the projection results.
 Most commonly the product is either new or non-stock.
 Use the Overview tab on the Product Analysis to determine why a product is being excluded.
 Hover over the No P/O Proj field and the specific reason will be detailed.

 The Forecast Parameters allow for fine-tuning, providing full control over forecast results.
 This includes settings that determine the acceptable range (for Unusual products), the expiration date of Max Stock Qty's (for Sporadic products), and minimum requirements a product must meet to be included in Projected P/O. By default, these parameters are set with recommended values.

 Rarely.
 It is best to review the parameters at least once to obtain a better understanding of projection results.
 Making changes is only advisable if you are unsatisfied with the forecast results.

 Changes go into effect instantly, however a products Reorder Quantity needs to be re-indexed for purchase recommendations to be updated.
-This process occurs overnight automatically, however it can be run manually if need be (manually running this process may take a considerable amount of time to complete).
+This process occurs weekly automatically, however it can be run manually if need be (manually running this process may take a considerable amount of time to complete).